Bill O’Reilly Returning To TV One Year After Sexual Harassment Scandal Sunk His Career, ‘Page Six’ Reports

 Bill O’Reilly’s exile from television may be short-lived, and the embattled conservative host could soon be a competitor to Fox News.

 The conservative host is preparing to return to television with a competing cable news outlet, Page Six reported on Monday.
-O’Reilly had been forced out of his job as the top-rate cable news host at Fox News after reports uncovered the long history of sexual harassment accusations and the settlements with accusers that cost the network tens of millions of dollars.
+O’Reilly had been forced out of his job as the top-rated cable news host at Fox News after reports uncovered the long history of sexual harassment accusations and the settlements with accusers that cost the network tens of millions of dollars.

 The report noted that Bill O’Reilly is now in talks with Newsmax TV, a newer conservative outlet looking to gain a larger share of viewers with plans to bring on some familiar talent.
-The network is also looking at former fox hosts Greta Van Susteren and Eric Bolling, the report indicated.
+The network is also looking at former Fox hosts Greta Van Susteren and Eric Bolling, the report indicated.
 Newsmax TV could also be targeting former White House Press Secretary Sean Spicer, the insider told Page Six.

 Donald Trump is a close friend of Newsmax CEO Christopher Ruddy, and the two have gone golfing together during Trump’s time in the White House.